DINKY 359 EAGLE FREIGHTER (1975-1981):

 In kit form and unpainted, it would have contained a single Eagle chassis but with both the transporter lab module and the freighter container pod.
 All that appears to survive today is the artwork for the box labelled under Dinky Die Cast Toymaker brand.
 The serial number was to be 1035, but this was allocated to the Striker Anti- Tank Vehicle kit in 1975 so making this a very short lived project.

-The first Eagle Freighters came in a bubblebox with a blue base and subsequently with a yellow base but these were only issued for a short time.
+The first Eagle Freighters came in a bubblebox with a blue base and subsequently with a yellow or white base but these were only issued for a short time.

 The next box type was a window hanging box.
 On the front it featured two actors from the series, Martin Landau (Commander John Koenig) and Barbara Bain (Dr Helena Russell) and on the back a contrived mission featuring the 353 Shado 2, the 351 Shado Interceptor and 106 Thunderbird 2.